CARE & SHARE Programmes

 - Dinner – Usually consist of a tasty cooked meal containing meat, vegetables and rice or pasta and is usually prepared by the host mother (if living with a host family) or volunteers pitch in and prepare their own meals if they are accommodated at a youth lodge or backpackers.

 - Any special dietary requirement should be indicated at time of application.
 It is important to note that meals vary from host family to family.
 Food in South Africa can be different to what you experience at home and it is important to be flexible and try and experience the flavours of local cuisine.
 Food and room arrangements will differ from host to host.
+Also, meat is often a stable and so vegetarians, vegans, lactose intolerant or any other dietary requirements may be difficult to cater for.

 Ama Africa Experiences offers a comprehensive, fun orientation programme for all participants.
 It gives everyone an opportunity to get to know one another and their new surroundings.
 The orientation programme will cover all aspects which are important for participants in order to have a safe and comfortable stay in South Africa.
 It includes an introduction to South Africa, and covers a range of important aspects such as local customs, managing expectations, programme guidelines, safety tips, travel opportunities and more detailed information on your project and accommodations.
 There will be plenty of time to get to know fellow volunteers and to swap contact details for weekend travel and socialising.